 Any amount of money that comes out of their existing annuity, regardless of purpose, would be taxable to the extent of gain in the contract.
 The money withdrawn would be taxable to the extent of gain, up to the cost basis of $65,000.
 So, at least $43,000 would be taxable to the Jones family ($3,000 x 36 months = $108,000 – $65,000 cost basis = $43,000 taxable).

 If the expenses are eligible for LTC payment under the Annuity Care contract, it could be withdrawn without having to pay taxes on the $108,000.
 This, and any future, LTC withdrawals would not be subject to taxation.
 If the optional Annuity Care Plus extension of benefits option/rider was purchased, it will continue to provide LTC benefits after the depletion of Annuity Care’s base coverage due to LTC withdrawals.

 It is always important to review your overall financial picture before reallocating existing assets.
 However, if you have an old annuity that is not accessible for long-term care expenses, or cannot provide you with tax-advantaged access to your money for those expenses, it could be time to ask your insurance representative about Annuity Care from The State Life Insurance Company.

-Annuity Care is a single premium deferred annuity, medically underwritten and issued by The State Life Insurance Company in AL, AR, CO, CT, DE, ID, IN, IA, KY, ME, MI, MO, NE, NV, NM, ND, OH, OK, SC, WV, and WI.
-In all other states the Golden Rule Insurance Company, Indianapolis, IN, medically underwrites this product.
+Annuity Care is a single premium deferred long term care annuity, medically underwritten and issued by The State Life Insurance Company in most states across the U.S. It is a medically underwritten product.
+All who apply may not qualify.
 It may credit additional interest to amounts withdrawn for qualifying long-term care expenses.